 Sidewalk & Parking Lot Falls in Georgia

-Slip and fall injuries are a primary cause of injury in the U.S., leading to around a million emergency room visits per year, according to the National Floor Safety Institute (NFSI).
-Unfortunately, many of the slip-and-fall accidents that end in Georgia emergency room visits happen in parking lots or on sidewalks where they could have been prevented if the sidewalk or lot had been properly maintained.
+Slip and fall injuries are a primary cause of injury in the U.S., causing nearly one million hospital and emergency department visits in a given year, per the National Floor Safety Institute (NFSI).
+Unfortunately, many of the slip-and-fall accidents that end in Georgia emergency room visits happen in parking lots or on sidewalks where they could have been prevented if the parking lot or the sidewalk was properly cared for and maintained.

 When a slip or fall occurs on a parking lot or a sidewalk in Georgia, the owner of the property or the entity responsible for maintaining the space could potentially be held liable.
-To get help filing a Georgia personal injury lawsuit to recover money you deserve after a slip and fall on a parking lot or sidewalk, contact the dedicated Atlanta slip-and-fall lawyers at Millar & Mixon, LLC.
+To get help filing a Georgia personal injury lawsuit to recover money you deserve after a slip and fall on a parking lot or sidewalk, contact the dedicated Atlanta slip-and-fall lawyers at The Millar Law Firm.
 We have been representing injured victims throughout Georgia since 1995.
-We can put our legal experience with slip-and-fall cases to work for you.

 How Do GA Fall Accidents Happen on Atlanta Parking Lots and Sidewalks?

 Slip-and-fall accidents can happen almost anywhere.
-They can also occur for a variety of different reasons.
+They can also occur for several different and various reasons.
 However, some of the most common risks that lead to slip-and-fall accidents in parking lots include:

 Ice cause falls in Atlanta, GA